MarkoM-dot/.dotfiles/README.md

 purposes.
 Unfortunately, installing rust tools is slow but required by neovim.

-### Ansible
+## What is this place?

+The goal of this repository is to automate the configuration of my machines with the following simple command `dotfiles`.
+On a fresh install, the repo should be cloned and the script in the bin folder can be executed to configure the environment.
+Rerunning the script again will update the configuration keeping packages on their latest release.
+Fedora is the preferred Linux distribution and more options will be added if I feel the need to distro-hop.
+Furthermore, adjustments to configurations can now happen in a single repository as opposed to configuring each individual machine.

 Ansible is responsible for downloading, updating, and maintaining my chosen configuration files.

-### Stow

 This repository uses stow to create symbolic links for all relevant configuration files or folders.
-If you wish to remove the symbolic links created by stow, execute the following command in your ~/.dotfiles dir:
+If you wish to remove the symbolic links created by stow, execute the following command in your ~/.dotfiles
+directory:

 ```bash
 stow -D .